daattali/beautiful-jekyll/_posts/2017-01-21-implementing-a-binary-classifier-in-python.md

 Now, let's explain Binary Classifier from the above scenario.

 1. Firstly, you get the data to solve your problem.
-(Basket full of Apples and Mangoes)
+(Basket full of Apples and Oranges)
 2. Secondly, you create a feature set, which uniquely defines each data.
 (Your assumptions like color, size, weights)
 3. Thirdly, you are able to label or categorize each data.
-(Apple or Mango)
+(Apple or Orange)
 4. Fourthly, you have learnt to differentiate the data during the entire process.
-(In future, you'll be able to differentiate between an Apple and a Mango)
+(In future, you'll be able to differentiate between an Apple and a Orange)

 A classifier in Machine Learning is an algorithm, that will determine the class to which the input data belongs to based on a set of features.